Fat-Frumos/Connection/connection/md/milestone_7.group_dialog.md

   _Update_ button: **20 points**
 - messages in corresponding area are sorted by time.
 New messages are appended at the bottom: **5 points**
-- message item contains readable time, user name and text.
+- message item contains readable time, username and text.
 Own messages are displayed on the right.
   Other messages are displayed on the left: **10 points**
 - countdown appears for 1 minute after clicking on _Update_ button (except if error occurs): **10 points**